partiallyordered/mojaloop-kustomize/README.md

 manifest that can be composed with other manifests, added to, and patched using generic yaml/json transformation tools included with Kustomize.
 Example: a [minimal working manifest](./base/centralledger/handlers/base/deployment.yaml) and a [generic yaml transformation](./base/centralledger/handlers/transfer-fulfil/kustomization.yaml).
-The transformation can modify any aspect of
+The transformation can modify any aspect of the manifest- it's not restricted to the configurations exposed by the maintainers.

 ## Comparison